pivotal/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 * Generate a Carvel package to make the application deployable
 * Create a PR against a git repository with the Carvel package contents

+Complete the following steps:

-Run the following command to generate the supply chain.
-Ensure you have first initialized a working directory using [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
+1. Ensure you have initialized a working directory using [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
+2. Run the following command to generate the supply chain.

     ```console
     tanzu supplychain generate \